British air taxi firm takes flight, inspired by F1 racing advances

 Competitors working toward launching autonomous flying cars early in the next decade range from aerospace giant Airbus to Uber, which is developing an intra-city flying taxi fleet, Volocopter, which is testing drone taxis that resemble a small helicopter powered by 18 rotors, and AeroMobil, with a stretch-limousine concept that can turn into a fixed-wing aircraft.

-Several of these projects envision services that can be ordered up, on-demand, via smartphones, from skyhubs in city centres.
+Several of these projects envision services that can be ordered up, on-demand, via smartphones, from skyhubs in city centers.

 Vertical said it had conducted a test flight of an unmanned, single-passenger vertical take-off prototype at an airport in Gloucestershire in western England in June after it was granted flight permission by the UK’s Civil Aviation Authority (CAA).
 The black passenger pod with four rosters set the stage for more ambitious work.